 If you get an infection, your doctor can prescribe an antibiotic or antifungal cream or ointment to treat it.

 Protect Your Skin

 To keep your skin from breaking open, try these tips:

-You'll usually put it on your skin once or twice a day.
+You'll usually put it on your skin twice a day.
 Your doctor might also prescribe other topical medicines to treat eczema flares, such as crisaborole (Eucrisa), pimecrolimus (Elidel), or tacrolimus (Protopic).

 Wear gloves whenever you cook, wash dishes, or do the laundry.
 The chemicals in cleaning products can irritate your skin.
 Put on cotton gloves for dry tasks like laundry.
 Use powder-free vinyl or neoprene gloves when your hands are in water.
 Avoid latex gloves, which can cause allergic reactions.

 Apply a dressing.
 Cover broken skin with a thin layer of a topical steroid then a thick layer of a cream or ointment.
 Then, put a wet bandage over the ointment and cover that with a dry bandage.
 The bandage will help your skin absorb the cream and stay moist.
 Ask your doctor to show you how to wrap your skin.
 Avoid dressings if you already have a skin infection.